rishi-a/old-website/index.md

 	li{text-align: justify;}
 </style>
 #### About Me
-I'm currently a Ph.D. fresher at IIT Gandhinagar under Prof. Nipun Batra.
-I'm exploring the area of Computational Sustainability.
-Water conservation and air pollution reduction measures interest me.
+I'm currently a Ph.D. fresher under [Prof. Nipun Batra](http://nipunbatra.github.io) at IIT Gandhinagar.
+My work focuses on Computational Sustainability and Sensors.
+I have worked on sensor interfacing and sensor communication for gathering data like water flow rate and air quality.
 --

 #### Updates

-- Attending India Clean Air Summit (ICAS) 2019” organised by CSTEP, in collaboration with Karnataka State Pollution Control Board (KSPCB), under the Department of Forest, Ecology and Environment, GoK
+- Attended India Clean Air Summit (ICAS) 2019 organised by CSTEP on 22nd and 23rd August 2019.
+ICAS was conducted in collaboration with Karnataka State Pollution Control Board (KSPCB), under the Department of Forest, Ecology and Environment, GoK
-- Received ACM travel grant to attend Expanding the Horizons of Human-Centered AI from July 24 to July 27 in Delhi.
+- Received ACM travel grant to attend Expanding the Horizons of Human-Centered AI from July 24 to July 27 2019 in Delhi.
 - Joined IIT Gandhinagar as a Ph.D. student on July 29, 2019